 Conversion of Accumulated Vacation to Deferred Compensation.
-Once each fiscal year, at the discretion of the Appointing Authority, medical specialists with at least six months of continuous service in this Plan, may convert a portion of his/her accumulated vacation to a contribution to a deferred compensation plan for which the State provides payroll deduction or they may elect to receive the State-paid matching contribution as provided in Chapter 14 (but they not do both).
+Once each fiscal year, at the discretion of the Appointing Authority, medical specialists with at least six months of continuous service in this Plan, or any combination of service in the Managerial Plan, Commissioner's Plan or qualifying service in the Middle Management Association equaling at least six (6) months combined continuous service may convert a portion of his/her accumulated vacation to a contribution to a deferred compensation plan for which the State provides payroll deduction or they may elect to receive the State-paid matching contribution as provided in Chapter 14 (but they may not do both).
 No minimum service is required if the State-paid matching contribution is selected.
-If a medical specialist elects to convert a portion of his/her accumulated vacation, the medical specialist may convert up to one hour of vacation for each two hours of vacation taken in the previous fiscal year, provided that a medical specialist may not convert more than 50 hours per fiscal year.
-Vacation hours donated to other employees, hours lost due to limits on vacation balances, hours paid off, and hours converted to deferred compensation do not count as hours taken for purposes of determining how many hours medical specialists may convert in the next fiscal year.
+Each medical specialist may convert up to fifty (50) hours of vacation per fiscal year.